What will move The Well? Millions of dollars

 “There’s no place to go, and some people end up on the street and they seek to raise their funds any way they can,” Culpepper said.
 “That has greatly impacted all of Glynn County but in particular the downtown area, where there are many abandoned houses and many houses that are near family or people who might be of assistance to them.
 So they come looking for help.
 They don’t find help and as a result, they get stuck in a homeless situation.”

-FaithWorks will begin “aggressively fundraising” soon, Culpepper said, and asked anyone who could help to contact Charles Molloy at charles@faithworksministry.org.
+FaithWorks will begin “aggressively fundraising” soon, Culpepper said, and asks anyone who can help to contact Charles Molloy at charles@faithworksministry.org.
 Anyone with general questions about FaithWorks or The Well can reach Culpepper at wright@faithworksministry.org.